A Few Most Peculiar Places

 Much more interesting than a stuffed deer.

 While in East Iceland, we came across Petra’s Stone Collection in Stöðvarfjörður.
-We had very quickly skimmed a blurb somewhere about the museum and thought it had to do with Petra the Greek Goddess (Prime example of not paying attention and misreading).
-Much to our surprise, the property was a vast collection of one woman, Petra Sveinsdóttir, a compilation of local rocks, minerals, animals, and seashells.
+We quickly skimmed a blurb somewhere about the museum and thought it had to do with Petra, the Greek Goddess (Prime example of not paying attention and misreading).
+To our surprise, the property was a vast collection of one woman, Petra Sveinsdóttir, a compilation of local rocks, minerals, animals, and seashells.

 Petra vigorously started collecting at the age of 7 in 1929.
 Since then, she amassed one of the world’s largest private collections of geological specimens for display.
 We walked into this place thinking it would be a boring rock museum.
 We walked out thoroughly impressed with what we saw and utterly charmed with Petra’s life story.